Punjab Mail: History

 With the opening of the Indian Midland Railway's broad-gauge line between Itarsi and Tundla on 1 March 1889, the first through communication on the broad gauge between Bombay and Delhi was established.
 At the outset, 2 through carriages from Bombay were attached to the East Indian Railway's 1 Up Howrah–Kalka Mail at Tundla.
 From thereon, the train ran through to Kalka and Lahore with the name 5 Up Bombay mail.
 This pattern of operations continued until the early 1900s.

-After the opening of the Agra–Delhi Chord railway in 1905, the Great Indian Peninsula Railway and the North Western State Railway started a new through service between Bombay and Lahore, going through Agra, Mathura, Delhi, Bathinda, Ferozepur, Kasur and Raiwind.
+After the opening of the Agra–Delhi Chord railway in 1905, the Great Indian Peninsula Railway and the North Western State Railway started a new through service between Bombay and Lahore, going through Gwalior, Agra, Mathura, Delhi, Bathinda, Ferozepur, Kasur and Raiwind.
 The new service, christened The Punjab Mail, commenced operations from 15 March 1905, covering the distance of 2560 km in 50 hours.

 From 1911, the Bombay, Baroda and Central Indian railway (BB&CIR) started operating a through train between Bombay and Peshawar, running through Surat, Baroda, Ratlam, Kota, Mathura, Delhi, Saharanpur, Ambala and Amritsar, known as the Northern Express, covering 2487 km in 48 hours.
 In response, the Great Indian Peninsular Railway extended the Punjab Mail to run through to Peshawar.
 However, owing to the lack of line capacity, both the Punjab Mail and the Northern Express ran together clubbed as a single train between Lahore and Peshawar via Narowal, Sialkot, Rawalpindi route until Lahore-Gujranwala-Rawalpindi line came up in 1920s era.

 Between 1928 and 1930, a flurry of changes took place in the train services between Bombay and Delhi.
 As a result of these changes, the Punjab Mail's run was terminated at Lahore from 1 March 1930.
 However, a bogie composite I and II class through carriage to Peshawar was still run on the Punjab Mail, being attached to the North Western Railway's Northern Express train between Lahore and Peshawar.

 From 1 April 1934, the Northern Express, which hitherto had been running through Ambala and Amritsar between Delhi and Lahore, was diverted to run through the BB&CIR's route through Bathinda and Ferozepur and was renamed Punjab Mail.
 Vice versa was done with the Punjab Mail, which hitherto had been running through Ferozepur between Delhi and Lahore, was diverted to run via Saharanpur, Ambala, Amritsar and was renamed Frontier Mail.

 During the unrest following the partition of India, the Punjab Mail, along with a host of other trains running to Lahore and beyond, was terminated at Delhi for the period between 1947 and 1948.
 Shortly after the partition and nationalization of Railways, the service was extended to Hussainiwala near Ferozepur on the India–Pakistan border.
 The train still runs on this route to this day but uptill Ferozepur only.